Mo So massacre

-The Mo So Massacre, also known as the Christmas Eve Massacre, was a mass killing of civilians that occurred on the afternoon of December 24, 2021, in Hpruso Township in Kayah State, Myanmar.
+The Mo So Massacre, also known as the Christmas Eve Massacre, was a mass killing of civilians that occurred on the afternoon of 24 December 2021, in Hpruso Township in Kayah State, Myanmar.
 During the massacre, Myanmar Army troops killed and burned over forty people.

 The following day, the Karenni Nationalities Defence Force (KNDF) found the victims burned in their vehicles.
 The incident was condemned by the United Nations, Save the Children, and the United States Embassy in Myanmar.

 Incident

 More than a hundred soldiers from the Myanmar Army's Light Infantry Division 66 traveled from Demoso to Hpruso, where they engaged individuals driving on the Moso-Koi Ngan Road.
-Four members of the Karenni Border Guard Force (KBGF) arrived on the scene and attempted to negotiate for the release of the detainees.
-The soldiers shot and killed the KBGF, who were first beaten with their hands tied behind their backs.
+Four members of the Karenni National People's Liberation Front (KNPLF), an ethnic armed organisation then under Border Guard Forces, arrived on the scene and attempted to negotiate for the release of the detainees.
+The soldiers shot and killed those from KNPLF, who were first beaten with their hands tied behind their backs.
 The Myanmar Army troops then ransacked the victims and their belongings.

 Next, members of the Myanmar Army tortured and arrested local villagers and stole their private property.
-The commander of the KNDF Brigade 4 spotted vehicle fires by 4:30 UTC (11:00 MYT) on December 24 but did not see the burning bodies at the time because of the intensity of the fire.
+The commander of the KNDF Brigade 4 spotted vehicle fires by 11:00 on 24 December but did not see the burning bodies at the time because of the intensity of the fire.

-Upon securing the scene on December 25, the KNDF found the victims' bodies burned to ashes or charred beyond recognition, both in their vehicles and on the ground beside them.
+Upon securing the scene on 25 December, the KNDF found the victims' bodies burned to ashes or charred beyond recognition, both in their vehicles and on the ground beside them.
 More than twelve vehicles were burned, including three large petroleum trucks, three cars, two tractors, and five motorcycles.
 The vehicles were also looted for food, medication, and gasoline.
 The KNDF reported finding the victims' clothing scattered about the scene.
 It took two days to collect the remains because the soldiers continuously shelled the area.

-On December 27, the KNDF reported that over thirteen individuals were missing after the incident, including eight people from Loikaw who worked in a petrol station and three others believed to be on the roadway where the massacre occurred.
+On 27 December, the KNDF reported that over thirteen individuals were missing after the incident, including eight people from Loikaw who worked in a petrol station and three others believed to be on the roadway where the massacre occurred.
 Two staff from the humanitarian organization Save the Children were missing after being caught in the incident.
 Their vehicles were found burned, and the workers were later confirmed dead.
 Khue Li Reh, a forest ranger, was also believed by police to be another victim because his burned motorcycle was found at the scene.
 Other victims were the drivers of trucks for a local petrol company.